2060-io/vs-agent/doc/service-agent-api.md

 ## Invitations

-Service Agent suppors the creation of invitation codes that are used to start flows with agents where a persistent DIDComm connection is not yet established.
+Service Agent supports the creation of invitation codes that are used to start flows with agents where a persistent DIDComm connection is not yet established.
 For that purpose, three types of invitations are provided:

 - Connection Invitation: invite other agents to create a persistent, general purpose DIDComm connection.
 Codes created can be re-used by multiple agents that want to connect by processing it
 - Presentation Request: invite other agent to start a Presentation Request flow.
 Codes created can only be used once